Bukit Ho Swee: History

 Bukit Ho Swee had a prominent Chinese community dating back to the days when Singapore was under British rule.
-Built over with wood frame huts with thatched roofs, it was an unplanned self-built township of about 20,000; although, like favelas everywhere, no census was ever taken.
+Built over with wood frame huts with thatched roofs, it was an unplanned self-built township of about 20,000.
 Its rabbit warren of narrow lanes, passable only to pedestrians, made it an ideal base for gangs who could escape police pursuit which was too dangerous.

-A major fire, the Bukit Ho Swee Fire, broke out on 25 May 1961 and the wooden huts were completely destroyed.
+A major fire broke out on 25 May 1961 and the wooden huts were completely destroyed.
 Unlike previous kampong fires, the inferno managed to spread across two roads, and destroying the homes of nearly 16,000 people.
 The scale of this fire far surmounted all previous fires.
 This includes the great fire of February 1959 at Kampong Tiong Bahru, which happened just across the main road from Bukit Ho Swee, a fire that rendered 5,000 people homeless.
-Thereafter, a second fire broke out seven years later that wiped out the remaining of Kampong Bukit Ho Swee.
+A second fire that broke out seven years later wiped out the rest of Kampong Bukit Ho Swee.
 It swept across some 200 houses and caused 3,000 people to lose their homes.
 The recently constituted Housing and Development Board (HDB) moved in quickly to construct low-cost housing in the form of apartment blocks.
 Since these were easily patrolled by the police, gang power and influence waned.

 As part of the HDB's plan to move locals out of squatters into "estates", a school was opened to serve the residents.
 Bukit Ho Swee Secondary School opened in 1967 and was located at Lower Delta Road.
 In 1991 it merged with the now defunct Tiong Bahru Secondary School (est. 1966), located several minutes' walk away.
 The site is now occupied by PSB Academy Delta campus.

 Dwellings

 Much of the housing in Bukit Ho Swee that existed at that time consisted of mainly one-room emergency flats and slightly bigger self-contained two room flats.
-A one-room rental emergency flat would cost roughly 20 dollars a month while a bigger two-room would cost only 4,000 dollar to buy.
+A one-room rental emergency flat would cost roughly 20 dollars a month while a bigger two-room would cost only 4,000 dollars to buy.
 Citizens often squeezed their entire families in these tiny flats – studies have shown that at one time there could be up to 10 people living in the small space.
 Other bigger families would resort to splitting the family between two flats.